vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 Akao should stay split by the format concepts rather than by export target:

-- `AkaoScanner` finds sequence and sample headers, reserves assets, and emits only match facts needed by the resolver.
+- `AkaoScanner` finds sequence and sample headers, reserves assets, and emits only scanned assets plus facts needed by the resolver.
+It does not bind instruments to whatever samples happened to be available in the same scan.
 - `AkaoResolver` owns collection assembly.
 It chooses instruments by sequence id, chooses sample collections by preferred sample-set id plus articulation coverage, and reports missing coverage as collection issues.
+- `AkaoResolver` also owns collection materialization.
+After resolution, it re-reads the resolved sequence and selected sample collections from source bytes, builds an articulation map, and emits a stable bound instrument-set asset for the collection.
 - `AkaoVersion` contains source-name and header heuristics.
 - `AkaoBytecode` contains opcode sizes, branch targets, and track analysis.
 - `AkaoSequenceDecoder` converts bytecode into the shared sequence VM commands.